 Our Analysis and Test Results

-The Solaire is the first portable infrared grill we have assessed.
-Infrared grilling is an entirely different propane-powered technology and we have put it through its paces with the Solaire.
-The biggest difference between the Solaire and the other grills is the infrared technology.
-Most of our comparisons will be between infrared grilling and what we'll call "blue flame grilling".
-Most propane grills, portable or otherwise, use "blue flame grilling".
-If your grill is infrared, you will likely know it from the branding and purchase price.
+The Solaire was the first portable infrared grill we assessed.
+This sort of infrared grilling is an entirely different propane-powered technology, and we have put it through its paces with the Solaire.
+The biggest difference between the Solaire and the other grills is the burner technology.
+Most of our comparisons here will be between infrared grilling and what we'll call "blue flame grilling."
+Most propane grills, portable or otherwise, use "blue flame grilling."
+The Solaire uses a special "flame-free" ceramic burner.
+Other grills use a tube with holes in it as the burner.
+That tube burner can directly grill your food through a relatively open grate.
+That is "traditional" grilling.
+Blurring the lines are grills that have tubular burners but place those burners further from the grate, crank up the heat, and build the grate such that the flame very seldom reaches your food.
+This latter type of grill is also marketed as "infrared."
+If your grill is infrared, you will likely know it from the branding.
 Aside from the differences between infrared and blue flame, the Solaire is well made and compact.
-Our primary notes are definitely related to the infrared grilling.
+Our primary notes are related to the infrared grilling.
 The rest of the design and function stays right out of your way, in a good way.

 A "traditional" grill heats your food with both direct heat (infrared) and by heating the air under the grill lid (like an oven).
-Infrared grilling uses just the infrared, direct heating strategy.
+This infrared grilling uses just the infrared, direct heating strategy.
 This means that meat surfaces heat up and cook very, very fast.
 The cooking of that surface effectively forms a sort of vapor barrier of cooked flesh on the outside of the piece of meat.
-This is what foodies talk about when they say "the juices are sealed inside".
-This is the "searing" process.
+This is what foodies talk about when they say, "the juices are sealed inside."
+This is the searing process.
 It's true, backed up by the science.
 In a traditional blue flame grill, the bottom of the meat gets seared while the top is exposed to a slower sort of cooking that allows for evaporation of the flesh's fluids before it can be turned and seared on the other side.

 While we are assessing the cooking area, we have to comment on the nature of the Solaire grill grate.
 Like most infrared grills, the grate is made of concave bars.
-In the case of the Solaire Everywhere, the grate is made up of parallel v-shaped bars.
+In the case of the Everywhere, the grate is made up of parallel v-shaped bars.
 The v-shape catches dripping juices to further help keep your meat moist.
 The flip side of this, though, is that the bars are then wide.
 They block the infrared heat from some of the meat.
 To optimize the infrared energy on the meat, the bars have big spaces between them.
 The result of this is that smaller bits of food are even more prone to falling through the grill grate.
-The Editors' Choice Napoleon TravelQ 285 has bars that are considerably bigger than the spaces; small food barely fits through.
+Others have bars that are considerably bigger than the spaces; small food barely fits through.

 This is an expensive grill.
 It cooks steak like none other, so you will have to decide if this specialization is worth it to you.